debiangamer/OGOS/README.md

 # OGOS
 Optimised Gaming Operating System

-This Debian Sid Xfce based operating system does have an optimized and latest Linux kernel, Oibaf ppa Mesa, Linux Steam and Heroic Epic games launchers and the winehq-devel package installed (if all 32-bit libraries are available).
+This Debian Sid Xfce based operating system does have an optimized and latest Linux kernel, Oibaf ppa Mesa, Linux Steam and Heroic Epic games launchers, the secure Brave web browser and the winehq-devel package installed (if all 32-bit libraries are available).
 You can install more software and update your system with the Synaptic program.
 You can download the iso file from the Releases section in this page.
 In Debian type:

 sudo cp xxx.iso /dev/sdX